 Students are required to complete 20 hours of VERIFIED community service each year for a total of at least 80 hours as a part of their graduation requirements.
 Students must log their hours in their x2VOL account for each organization served.
-A student may access their x2VOL account through Naviance.
 An email is sent to the service organization's representative to verify a student's service hours.
 All hours must be logged prior to the end of each school year in order to receive priority in the scheduling process.
 Current students and incoming Freshmen may complete community service hours during the summer months prior to the start of the school year at EMHS.
 EMHS students may receive 10 community service hours for driving other students to or from school.
 Seniors must have all 80 hours of community service logged in x2VOL in order to participate in the Graduation Ceremony.